 6.1.2 Use case IAB-node connects to management system

 6.1.2.1 Overview IAB architecture is specified in 3GPP TS 38.401[5].
 The IAB-node connects to an upstream IAB-node or an IAB-donor-DU via a subset of the UE functionalities of the NR Uu interface (named IAB-MT function of IAB-node).
 IAB-node differs from static NE in term of its wireless connection with IAB-donor-node and its mobility behaviours.
-Mobile IAB can move to different geographic areas or traverse to different PLMNs that require to connect to different management system based on its location.
+IAB-node can move to different geographic areas or traverse to different PLMNs that require to connect to different management system based on its location.

 IAB-node connects to management system at power up and during mobility by following PnC steps as described in clause 6.1.1.
 At step of IP autoconfiguration, IAB-node differs from static NE in term of obtaining IP configuration for OAM connectivity.
-When IAB-node powers up, IAB-node may get the initial IP configuration via PDU session that setup between IAB-MT and 5GC,using this connectivity IAB-node can obtain the initial IP configuration provided by IP autoconfiguration service (e.g. DHCP server), and additionally may perform DNS query depends on the operator's deployment scenario.
+When IAB-node powers up, IAB-node may get the initial IP configuration via PDU session that setup between IAB-MT and 5GC.
+Using this connectivity IAB-node can obtain the initial IP configuration provided by IP autoconfiguration service (e.g. DHCP server), and additionally may perform DNS query depends on the operator's deployment scenario.
 The management system that IAB-node connects to may change due to IAB-node mobility behaviours.
 To support IAB-node connecting to a management system based on its location, IAB-node should obtain IP configuration for OAM connectivity that is associated to its location via notification operations as described in clause 6.1.2.2.
 With the IP configuration obtained IAB-node performs the subsequent PnC procedures, satisfies security aspects including CA/RA enrolment and connectivity to SeGW before connecting to SCS.

 6.1.2.2 Obtain IP configuration for OAM connectivity via notifications

 3GPP management system should support IAB-node to use notification mechanism to obtain IP configuration for OAM connectivity.
-When notification mechanism is used, 3GPP management system shall support the mapping of IP configuration for OAM connectivity with IAB-node location, see 6.1.2.3.
+When notification mechanism is used, 3GPP management system shall support the mapping of IP configuration for OAM connectivity with IAB-node location, see clause 6.1.2.3.

-When IAB-node powers up and after connecting to 3GPP management system for the 1st time, the MnS producer for IAB-node shall provide location information with IAB-node indication via notifications to 3GPP management system as specified in 3GPP TS 28.532 [6] (e.g. notifyMOIChanges) to indicate its current location.
+When IAB-node powers up and after connecting to 3GPP management system for the first time, the MnS producer for IAB-node shall provide location information with IAB-node indication via notifications to 3GPP management system as specified in 3GPP TS 28.532 [6] (e.g. notifyMOIChanges) to indicate its current location.
 Upon the reception of notifications, 3GPP management system shall provision the IP configuration for OAM connectivity (e.g. via createMOI operation) as specified 3GPP TS 28.532 [6] based on its current location.